idaholab/moose/framework/doc/content/documentation/framework_development/contributing.md

 # Contributing

 MOOSE is a collaborative effort and we always welcome contributions!
 When contributing to MOOSE you need to keep in mind that hundreds of people are depending on this code to do their jobs every day.
-Because of that we have specific policies, procedures and automated processes in place to maintain high code quality while allowing many changes to flow into the code daily.
+Because of this we have specific policies, procedures, and automated processes to maintain high code quality while allowing many changes to the code daily.

 **If you are somewhat new to Git or GitHub we have worked up [a set of slides](https://mooseframework.org/static/media/uploads/docs/moose_github.pdf) to walk you through the processes of modifying MOOSE and submitting patches.**

-Otherwise a brief overview can be found below:

 ## Code Standards